microsoft/onnxruntime/docs/performance/tune-performance.md

 ## Tips for tuning performance

-Here are some suggestions for tuning performance of ORT using different Execution Providers.
+Here are some suggestions for tuning the performance of ORT in terms of reducing memory consumption, thread management, IOBinding, and CUDA Execution Provider.

 ### Memory Consumption Reduction

-Here are some tips to tune performance with ORT.
+Here are some tips to reduce memory consumption and tune performance with ORT.

-1. **Shared arena-based allocator**
+**1. Shared arena-based allocator**

 Memory consumption can be reduced between multiple sessions by configuring the shared arena-based allocation.
 See the `Share allocator(s) between sessions` section in the [C API documentation](../get-started/with-c.md).

-2. **Mimalloc allocator**
+**2. Mimalloc allocator**

 OnnxRuntime supports overriding memory allocations using mimalloc allocator, which is a general-purpose fast allocator.
 See [mimalloc github](https://github.com/microsoft/mimalloc).
 - Depending on your model and usage mimalloc can deliver single- or double-digit improvements.
 The GitHub README page describes various scenarios on how mimalloc can be leveraged to support your scenarios. mimalloc is a submodule in the OnnxRuntime source tree.